 Decide car, Roam, shuttle, walk, tour, or hotel base before buying a time-sensitive ticket.
 If the transport does not work, the ticket may only create pressure.

-For view-heavy plans such as the gondola, scenic drives, lakes, or photo-story days, check cloud, smoke, road conditions, and closures before paying.
+For view-heavy plans such as the gondola, scenic drives, lakes, or photo-story days, check cloud, smoke, road conditions, water conditions, and closures before paying.

 When the decision still fits, use the operator, Parks Canada, Roam, Town of Banff, or restaurant official page.
 Avoid old screenshots of prices or schedules.